BjornvdLaan/data-vault-introduction-blog-article/DataVaultModelling.md

 Judging from these points, the modelling approach could clearly fit our requirements.
 That sounds great, but how does it work?

 In this article, we embark on a journey to visit some of Data Vault's main lessons using a simple data model.
 We start our adventure with a simple data model.
 Along the way, challenges will arise and we will see how our protagonist Data Vault tackle these.
+The source files for this article are also published on my [GitHub](https://github.com/BjornvdLaan/data-vault-introduction-blog-article).

 ## Three lessons of Data Vault
 Below we see the model that we will gradually evolve.
 The model is displayed as an [Entity-Relationship model](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model).